 Side Effects of Essential Oils

-Please consult a medical or holistic expert when using essential oils as a therapeutic treatment, and never stop any current regimen useless consulting with a medical professional first.
+Please consult a medical or holistic expert when using essential oils as a therapeutic treatment.
+Never stop any current regimen useless consulting with a medical professional first.

-The information we provide is based mostly on research that has been conducted on said essential oils, but keep in mind some of the studies are small sample sizes and some are animal studies, lacking human trials.
-We only try and produce the research that has been done, we do not conduct any research ourselves on the oils.
+The information we provide is based mostly on research that has been conducted on said essential oils.
+However, keep in mind some of the studies are small sample sizes and some are animal studies, lacking human trials.
+We only try and produce the research that has been done.
+We do not conduct any research ourselves on the oils.

-You may also run across information on these oils (on the web) that is anecdotal evidence at best, we DO try and provide more research driven material and knowledge, and give individuals a basic understanding of the oils.
+You may also run across information on these oils (on the web) that is anecdotal evidence at best.
+We do try and provide more research driven material and knowledge, and give individuals a basic understanding of specific oils potentials.

 Do not use essential oils when pregnant unless consulting a medical expert.